learn-academy-2022-hotel/rails-challenges/active-record-molly-monica.md

 # Retrieve all the items in the database.
 - 3.0.0 :012 > Person.all
+output:
 Person Load (0.5ms)  SELECT "people".* FROM "people" =>
 [#<Person:0x000000014710dd88
   id: 1,